Small Self-Administered Schemes (SSAS) continue to be the most flexible pension arrangement for Shareholding Directors and Stake Holding Partners.

 This means the Sponsoring Company may make contributions when profits and cash flow allow.
-The contribution should not exceed the Maximum Contribution Annual Allowance in order obtain Tax Relief.
+The contribution should not exceed the Maximum Contribution Annual Allowance in order to obtain Tax Relief.

 Benefits of the SSAS

-Perhaps the greatest benefit to SSAS members is the breadth of investments allowable, and the overall flexibility of these schemes, which can help enhance the retirement benefits for a company directors and scheme members.
+Perhaps the greatest benefit to SSAS members is the breadth of investments allowed, and the overall flexibility of these schemes, which can help enhance the retirement benefits for a company directors and scheme members.

 - SSASs can be used to facilitate Management Buy Outs or MBOs.